wardz/DRList-1.0/README.md

 # DRList (Diminishing Returns Database)
-Library that contains (hopefully) the most up to date diminishing return categorization.
+Library that contains (hopefully) the most up to date [diminishing returns](https://wow.gamepedia.com/Diminishing_returns) categorization.
 This is purely the diminishing return data itself with API's to determine if a spellID has a diminishing return, if it diminishes in PvE and the category it diminishes in.

 **This addon is a fork/rewrite of [DRData-1.0.](https://www.wowace.com/projects/drdata-1-0) which seems to be abandoned.**
 Some of the main differences between *DRData* and *DRList* are:
 - Spell data is updated for patch 8.1.0.
 Support for Classic is planned once it's released.
 - Now on Github instead of WoWAce.
 This should hopefully make contributing easier for people.
-- Data structure has slightly changed but if you only use the API functions there should be no conflicts.
+- Table structure has slightly changed but if you only use the API functions there should be no conflicts.
 Upgrading from DRData to DRList is plug and play in most scenarios.
-  If you access the tables directly, you'll now need to add the current expansion as an extra table property.
-E.g ```pairs(DRData.categoryNames)``` to ```pairs(DRList.categoryNames.retail)``` or ```pairs(DRList.categoryNames.classic)```.
+  If you used to access the tables directly, you'll now need to add the current game version as an extra table property.
+E.g ```DRData.categoryNames``` to ```DRList.categoryNames.retail``` or ```DRList.categoryNames.classic```.
   The only exception for this is on the spell list table.

 ## Install